ikmb/checkphase/README.md

 # Checkphase
-Provided a reference and a query VCF/BCF file, Checkphase compares common biallelic variants from both files and gives a summary on switch errors (useful for haplotype phasing) and genotype errors (useful for genotype imputation).
-The tool uses Htslib to load the VCFs and to identify common sites.
+Provided a reference and a query VCF/BCF file, Checkphase compares shared biallelic variants from both files and gives a summary on switch errors (useful for haplotype phasing) and genotype errors (useful for genotype imputation).
+The tool uses Htslib to load the VCFs and to identify shared sites.

+Genotype errors can be presented as *hard* or *soft* errors.
+Hard errors are based on the hard genotype call while soft errors are based on the imputation dosage.
+Soft errors are only calculated if allele dosage data is present (i.e. either ADS or HDS tags).

 **Note:** The reference and the query files must contain exactly the same samples.

-**Note:** A different phase in both input files at a heterozygous site is only considered as a switch error if the phase at the previous common heterozygous site was equal.
+**Note:** A different phase in both input files at a heterozygous site is only considered as a switch error if the phase at the previous shared heterozygous site was equal.
 Otherwise, the path simply continues and the difference is therefore not another switch error.
 Futhermore, a phase difference at the first heterozygous position is considered as a switch in the maternal and paternal path (mat/pat switch) and not as a switch error.

 The `--stat` switch continuously writes the progress in a file with the provided filename.